AmFontys/TheBabelBridge-TowerOfTongues/Documents/Planning/main.md

   - First writing tests then making the code
   - For each module their own test projects
   - Is integration test separate from the rest of the tests
-- What are all my must haves for accessability
-  - Keyboard navigation
-  - Colors
-  - Clarity
-- How will I handle the language switching
-  - First getting language based on pc
-  - getting language based on ip
-  - getting language based on browser
-  - Having a standard one and should be switched
-  - At the top always available to switch the language or in settings
-  - ResX file or Json files
 - How do I make a crossword puzzle grid
 - How should I save the puzzle
-- Homograph attacks what are they and why are they important for my project
-- What Ethical Considerations needs to be considered
-  - Inclusive
-  - Copyright
 - What community features are important
   - Social media'
   - Ranking board